developer88/simon_asks/README.md

 ## Abit of History:

-I worked for the project and at some time we decided to move out some code to external module (e.g. Gem), so that is how branch v0.0.1 has been created.
-Next I tried to finish the gem but the code is a crap, to tell the truth.

-So i will not do anything with it.
-You may create a fork if you like and finish it, but i won't :(
+I worked on some project in 2013 and at some time decided to move out some code to external module (e.g. Gem), so that is how branch v0.0.1 has been created.
+Next I tried to finish the gem (master branch) but the code is a crap, to tell the truth, so I will not do anything with it.
+You may create a fork if you like and finish it :(

 ![Travis-ci](https://travis-ci.org/developer88/simon_asks.png)